 The Office of EMS has been requested by the Center for Emergency Preparedness to assist in staffing medical needs shelters if they are created in the event of an emergency or disaster.
 There are currently 16 designated facilities in Alabama that will be staffed by nurses and physicians to care for displaced patients with medical needs.
 An Advanced Life Support ambulance crew will be requested by this office to standby 24/7 if a medical needs shelter is designated as “stood-up”.
 The responsibilities of this crew is to provide emergency care for any emergency that occurs at a medical needs shelter and if required, transport the patient to the nearest, appropriate medical facility.

-Like the AIMS Memorandum of Understanding, signing the Medical Needs Shelter MOU is not a binding contract.
+Like the AIMS Memorandum of Understanding, signing the Medical Needs Shelter MOU, which can be found on the Licensure Information page, is not a binding contract.
 It only provides the Office of EMS with a ready resource plan if a disaster occurs.

 Again, ADPH will do all that is possible to assist a volunteering participant in their efforts for reimbursement.